Farhankhan-99/Supply-chain-delivery-prediction/README.md

 ## 🎯 Problem Statement

-Late deliveries increase operational costs and reduce customer satisfaction.
+Late deliveries increase operational costs and reduce customer dissatisfaction.
 This project builds a machine learning model to predict whether a shipment will be delivered late or on time using historical logistics data.

 ---